-Article 10 Eligibility criteria
+Eligibility criteria

-(1) The Court shall comprise both legally and technically qualified Judges.
-Legally qualified Judges shall be qualified for judicial functions at the national level.
-Technically qualified Judges shall have a university degree in a field of technology.
+- (1) The Court shall comprise both legally qualified judges and technically qualified judges.
+Judges shall ensure the highest standards of competence and proven experience in the field of patent litigation. - (2) Legally qualified judges shall be qualified for judicial functions at the national level. - (3) Technically qualified judges shall have a university degree and proven expertise in a field of technology.
+They shall also have proven knowledge of civil law and procedure.